UNDP in Latin America and the Caribbean

 The Bureau for Latin America and the Caribbean (RBLAC) serves as headquarters for UNDP’s regional programmes and our offices in 26 countries—covering 42 countries and territories.

 The Bureau is headed by UN Assistant Secretary-General and UNDP Regional Director for Latin America and the Caribbean Jessica Faieta.
-The Deputy Director for Latin America and the Caribbean is Susan McDade.
+The Deputy Director for Latin America and the Caribbean is Lenni Montiel.
 In Panama, Richard Barathe is the acting head of our Regional Hub in Panama supporting all our country offices.

 Across Latin America and the Caribbean, UNDP works mainly with governments, but also with civil society organisations and the private sector, developing national and local capacities and building stronger institutions that offer quality services for citizens.